applehat/datapond/README.md

 It (badly) replicates the concept of the Content Lake that is used by [Sanity.io](https://www.sanity.io/docs/datastore).

 # Endpoints

+For slightly better documentation, and a nice way of testing, you can import `postman.json` into Postman and use the collection.

 ## [GET] `/documents`
 Request documents from the DataPond using GROQ queries.